Himanshusk1/GDF/Readme.md

 ## 🙌 Acknowledgements

-Thanks to **GirlScript Summer of Code** for the opportunity to contribute.
+Thanks to **GirlScript Summer of Code 2025** for the opportunity to contribute.